-When you have reached a point where your life pretty much revolves around drinking, you probably know you have a problem.
-You aren’t even sure if you are drinking because you want to drink anymore, or if you are drinking because you have to drink.
+When you have reached a point where your life revolves around drinking, you probably know you have a problem.
+You aren’t even sure if you are drinking because you want to drink anymore or if you are drinking because you have to drink.
 You know you should stop, but you aren’t sure if you can.
-Sooner or later you want to try to quit drinking.
+Sooner or later, you want to try to quit drinking.
 You may have gotten into some pretty big trouble.
-There may have been arrests for driving under the influence, or you may have done things while drinking that you never would have done sober, such as crazy risk-taking behavior or violence.
+There may have been arrests for driving under the influence, or you may have done things while drinking that you would never have done sober, such as crazy risk-taking behavior or violence.
 You know you don’t want to be that person you are ashamed of anymore, and you can’t change unless you stop drinking.

 Physical and Emotional Dependence on Alcohol

 Alternatively, dependence may mean that you need to drink more and more to get the same effect.
 If you try to cut back on your drinking, you are consumed by a sense of craving and anxiety.
-You may avoid people who criticize your drinking or refuse to socialize with people who don’t drink.
-Up to now, you have continued to drink even though it is harming your relationships, threatening your job and maybe causing legal problems.
-Deep down you know it just isn’t fun anymore and it’s time to quit.
+As a result, you may avoid people who criticize your drinking or refuse to socialize with people who don’t drink.
+Up to now, you have continued to drink even though it is harming your relationships, threatening your job, and maybe causing legal problems.
+Deep down, you know it just isn’t fun anymore, and it’s time to quit.

-Dangers of Alcohol Withdrawal Alone
+Dangers of Going Through Alcohol Withdrawal Alone

 At times you may try to promise yourself and others that you will never drink again.
 Your loved ones may be disgusted with your drinking and may give you ultimatums or try different strategies to force you to quit drinking.
 Only you can reach the point where you realize that you can’t go on the way you have been.
 No one can force you to be ready.
-But before you try to suddenly stop drinking on your own, you need to consider how perilous that might be.
+However, before you try to stop drinking on your own, you need to consider how perilous that might be.
 The problem is that giving up alcohol cold turkey can be extremely dangerous.
-When you are physically dependent on alcohol, trying to quit or drastically reduce the amount you’re drinking is likely to cause, at the very least, unpleasant withdrawal symptoms such as:
+When you are physically dependent on alcohol, trying to quit or drastically reduce the amount you’re drinking is likely to cause unpleasant withdrawal symptoms such as:

 How to Give Up Alcohol